Ultimate Guide to Stored Product Pests

 Problems they cause

-- In severe outbreaks, only a hollowed out grain husk and large amounts of powdery white frass (droppings) is left behind
+- In severe outbreaks, only a hollowed-out grain husk and large amounts of powdery white frass (droppings) are left behind

 - They leave holes in whole grain kernels and reduce the quality of grain